It's your choice

 • Lead a class discussion around what was less effective about the recording.
 Use a class whiteboard or flipchart to write down the things that went wrong.
 Ensure you draw pupils’ attention to mistakes that happened with the recording and those that related to the reading/performance.
 Explain that pupils should try to avoid these mistakes when recording/performing their own broadcasts.

 • Using adjectives from the starter activity and the class discussion around the bad example, collect pupils’ ideas for success criteria for performing/recording a news broadcast.
-After pupils’ ideas have been collected, provide copies of the Success criteria and compare it to pupil suggestions.
+After pupils’ ideas have been collected, provide copies of the News reading checklist and compare it to pupil suggestions.

 Activity 2